Prepare for Springtime planting

-As the winter months end, it’s time to think about Spring in the garden, and what we might plant!
+It’s time to think about spring in the garden, and what we might plant!

-Spring time in the garden can be a most magical time, as we have spoken about in previous gardening posts.
-Our DC Thomson online shop is full of lots of wonderful plants ready for you to choose.
-Here are some of the plants to consider growing in your garden this season:
+Spring time in the garden can be a most magical time, with a host of things to do.
+Here are some of the plants to consider growing this season…

 Tulip, Crocus, Daffodils, Hyacinths, Dahlia, Lily, Amaryllis

 Spring-planted bulbs make some of the most colourful garden flowers.
+These work really well in borders and pots.
 Make sure not to cut off their leaves when they have finished flowering.

 Avocados, Blueberries, Lemons, Pineapple, Apricot, Strawberries, Kiwi

-Growing fruits in the UK can be difficult but not impossible, and it will definitely give your garden an edge.
+Growing fruits in the UK can be difficult but not impossible, especially if you have a greenhouse, and they will definitely give your garden an edge.

 Lettuce, Cabbage, Kale, Broccoli, Turnips, Radish, Cucumber, Onions